DEFRA/apas-docs/docs/archive/latest/en/pages/4-cookie_policy.md

 **Cookies message**

-You may see a cookie banner when you visit the 'Get and Air Pollution Assessment' service, inviting you to accept cookies or review your settings.
+You may see a cookie banner when you visit the 'Get an air pollution assessment' service, inviting you to accept cookies or review your settings.
 This cookie ensures that your computer knows you’ve seen it and not to show it again, and also to remember your cookie preferences.
 This cookie is set by the website [CivicUK](https://www.civicuk.com/cookie-control).

 | Name | Purpose | Expires |
 | ------- | ------- | ------- |